bitnami/charts/bitnami/kibana/README.md

 This chart requires a Elasticsearch instance to work.
 The chart offers two options:

 - Use an already existing Elasticsearch instance.
-- Deploy a new Elasticsearch instance.
+- Deploy a new Elasticsearch instance together with Kibana.
+This is the default option when deploying the chart.

  To install the chart with the release name `my-release`: